 Storing genetic information from apples

-Ais a library of genetic resources for an organism.
+A germplasm is a library of genetic resources for an organism.
 Germplasm collections can be stored in several ways – as seeds in cool storage, as whole plants in a nursery or orchard or as cryopreserved dormant buds.
 At Plant & Food Research (PFR), the apple germplasm collection is maintained in the form of trees in the orchard.
-2 trees of each are planted.
+2 trees of each genotype are planted.

 It’s important to maintain an apple germplasm collection as trees because apples don’t breed true.
 This means that the genetic make-up of the seeds will be different to that of the tree that bears them.
 Growing the trees is the only way to know how the apples they produce will look and taste.

 History of the apple germplasm collection

 The germplasm collection in New Zealand began in the 1950s, when approximately 500 distinct cultivars (including heritage cultivars, crab apples and cider apples) were brought together at the then HortResearch site (now PFR) in Hawke’s Bay.
 Then, in the 1990s, a large number of seeds (approximately 30,000) were brought in from around the world, including Central Asia (particularly Kazakhstan) and added to the collection.
 For this 2nd set of material, PFR has developed a breeding programme that generates additional genetic diversity within the collection.

 Wild apples in Central Asia are genetically diverse

 Central Asia (particularly Kazakhstan) is the region where modern apples originated.
 The area has many wild apple forests, which contain apples of all shapes, sizes and colours (including red-fleshed apples).
 The apple trees have been open-pollinated (pollinated in the wild, without human control) for many generations, so they are highly genetically diverse.